 While you can make bread from plain flour, Rhiannon says, “Bread flour has more protein in it, forming the gluten that provides support and structure to your loaf.
 So, if you get hold of some, use bread flour.
 Try one from your local supermarket to start with.

-“If you enjoy baking bread, there are plenty of independent millers in the UK – although most are limiting orders at this time.”
+“If you enjoy baking bread, there are plenty of independent millers in the UK.”

 Good bread should take time, advises Rhiannon.